mmmason-github/react-guide/README.md

 ##### Recently start a `progress.md` that marks tasks needed to be done and time of starting them to track my learning progress as well as keeping me focus.

 <hr>

+##### Note - None of the code is structure or organized, or best practice..
+Literally thrown together quick examples for my own personal learning journey!
+Maybe in later projects will a structure and some organization will emerge..